b2io/talks/netjets-user-group/slides.md

 ----

-## Living Styleguide
+## Living Style Guide

 Note:
+- So we just heard from the UX/Marketing team about their initiative to standardize the design experience across apps
+- The Center of Excellence team is focusing on standardizing the development experience as well
+- My area of expertise is writing clean, semantic, standardized HTML and CSS
-- One way I'm accomplishing this feat is by spearheading the Living Styleguide initiative
+- So my contribution to this effort is the creation of a Living Style Guide

 ----

-## Living Styleguide
+## Living Style Guide

  - Creates a common design language